AdaCore/training_material/courses/fundamentals_of_ada/adv_280_low_level_programming.rst

       pragma Volatile(Volatile_U16);
       type Volatile_U32 is mod 2**32 with Volatile; -- Ada 2012

-* Volatile means that the exact sequence of reads and writes of an object indicated in the source code must be respected in the generated code.
+* The exact sequence of reads and writes from the source code must appear in the generated code.

-   - No optimization of reads and writes please!
+   - No optimization of reads and writes

 * Volatile types are passed by-reference.